atishay/atishay.github.io/themes/jain/README.md

 ## Browsers

 * This theme uses all modern CSS like CSS Variables, CSS Grid and flexbox.
 Do not expect this to support older browsers.
+Care has been taken to support modern browsers with polyfills where makes sense.

+## Posts
+* Use Hugo Page Bundles for posts.
+The theme expects each page to have a beautiful image.